Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 Conclusion to Anchorage: Drive or Ferry?

 When you have only one experienced driver and you really want to go for an adventure we would take the ferry to Haines.
 You'll be in about 80 hours in Anchorage and you would combine a few long drives with the ferry experience.
-The 100-hour option all the way to Whittier we would only go for if you really want to get to Anchorage in the most relaxed way possible.
+The 100-hour option to Whittier we would only go for if you want to get to Anchorage in the most relaxed way possible.

 Use our ferry guides and maps